 Using the list below for the 21 different an orange nutrition entries in our database, the highest amount of Vitamin K is found in Orange juice, frozen concentrate, unsweetened, undiluted which contains 0.4 ug of Vitamin K per 100g.
-The lowest amount of Vitamin K is in Orange-flavor drink, breakfast type, powder which in 100g contains 0 ug of Vitamin K.
+The lowest amount of Vitamin K is in Oranges, raw, navels which in 100g contains 0 ug of Vitamin K.

-The median value of Vitamin K is found in Oranges, raw, navels which in 100g contains 0 ug of Vitamin K. The average amount of Vitamin K contained in 100g of an orange, based on the list below is 0.06 ug of Vitamin K.
+The median value of Vitamin K is found in Orange juice, chilled, includes from concentrate, fortified with calcium and vitamin D which in 100g contains 0 ug of Vitamin K. The average amount of Vitamin K contained in 100g of an orange, based on the list below is 0.06 ug of Vitamin K.